SuperAph1/TG799VAC-XTREME-17.2-MINT/README.md

      uci commit
      rm /etc/cwmp*

+#### For get all info and settings from your device (Thanks to [@LuKePicci](https://github.com/LuKePicci) for this as well)

+     clash
+     get InternetGatewayDevice

+     Once type above command, wait for few seconds and you wil dump entire settings for your device.

 For get the CSFR code if you are building some kind of scripts the easiest way to get it is by visit:

      http://192.168.1.1/login.lp?action=getcsrf